jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

   freightPOIs = 'density of freight-related POIs, with 0 best and 1 worst.
-This can increase cycling stress by up to 20%', bikeStressDiscrete = 'bike stress using discrete classifications based on DfT guidance, from best to worst: GREEN, AMBER, RED', bikeStress = 'bike stress as a continuous variable based on above, with 0 best and 1 worst)', bikeStressJct = 'bike junction stress, with 0 best and 1 worst', walkStressJct = 'walk junction stress, with 0 best and 1 worst' )
+This can increase cycling stress by up to 20%', bikeStressDiscrete = 'bike stress using discrete classifications based on DfT guidance, from best to worst: GREEN, AMBER, RED', bikeStress = 'bike stress as a continuous variable based on above, with 0 best and 1 worst)', bikeStressJct = 'bike junction stress, with 0 best and 1 worst' )
 ```